HERE SHE COMES

 Here She Comes is here to change the world... one mind-blowing orgasm at a time.

-Here She Comes is inspired by the Somatica Method – a revolutionary approach to sex and relationship coaching — developed over the past 15 years by co-producers Danielle Harel, Ph.D and Celeste Hirschman, M.A.
-Through the Somatica Method, thousands of women and men have transformed their sexual and relationship lives.
-The show also builds the creator and director Jessica Habie’s personal experience as a Somatica coach-in-training.
-Here She Comes delivers practical and educational entertainment that promises to improve the intimate lives of all who watch.
+Here She Comes is inspired by the Somatica Method – a revolutionary approach to sex and relationship coaching — developed over the past 15 years by co-producers Danielle Harel and Celeste Hirschman.
+Through the Somatica Method, thousands of people have transformed their sexual and relationship lives.
+The show also builds on the creator and director Jessica Habie’s personal experience as a Somatica coach-in-training.

 Jessica Habie is a founder of Here She Comes TV and the creator and director of Here She Comes.
 An award winning filmmaker and interdisciplinary artist living in the San Francisco Bay Area, Jessica founded the non-profit Eyes Infinite Films in 2003.
 She is the director of the feature film Mars at Sunrise (2014), starring Golden Globe winning Actor Ali Suliman, and the short film Mandatory Service (2008), which won Best Documentary Short at the Tribeca Film Festival and was featured at the Cannes Short Film Festival.
 Mars at Sunrise won several awards — including best soundtrack at the East End Film Festival in London, and Best Actor at the Alexandria Film Festival — and continues to screen around the world.
 Jessica graduated from New York University’s Tisch School of the Arts and holds a M.A.
 Master’s Degree in Interdisciplinary Creativity from the California Institute for Integral Studies.